Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Most security threats arise from human errors, so it is important to control manual access to state files stored in these S3 buckets.
 This helps reduce accidental modifications and unauthorized actions.

-Bucket policies provide a powerful and flexible way to manage access control for your S3 buckets.
+Bucket policies provide a powerful, flexible way to manage access to your S3 buckets.
 To leverage them, you need to first identify the IAM resources that should have access to your bucket.
 After that, you’ll need to determine the necessary permissions you want to grant.
-Generally, the required permissions would be actions like listing the bucket contents (s3:ListBucket), reading objects (s3:GetObject), and writing or deleting objects (s3:PutObject, s3:DeleteObject).

-You will need to write a json policy similar to this:
+You will need to write a JSON policy similar to this:

 "Version": "2012-10-17",